A Science Center Connecting Science & Community

 There are many Citizen Science projects and we would like to promote the projects and support all of you citizen scientists out there.
 You don't have to have any prior experience or expertise.
 This is open to anyone interested in giving it a try.

-We have selected the Wild Sourdough Project as the first Citizen Science project to promote.
-We were able to do a test run with some AMAZING Science Teachers and Students at Waimea Canyon Middle School, so we know that it is fun and that you can also bake some delicious sourdough bread if you get through all 15 days of the project.
+We have participated in the Wild Sourdough Project as the first Citizen Science project we promoted.
+We were able to do a test run with some AMAZING Science Teachers and Students at Waimea Canyon Middle School, so we knew that it would be fun and that you could also bake some delicious sourdough bread if you get through all 15 days of the project.

-The first Citizen Science project we are promoting is The Wild Sourdough Project.
-This project is run by Scientists from North Carolina State University and it is a great way to learn about the science behind bread.
-Not only can you produce valuable data for the scientists at NC State, but you can make delicious sourdough bread too!
+The Citizen Science project we are promoting right now is Project Monarch Health.
+This project is run by Scientists from University of Georgia and it is a great way to learn about animal migrations and the spread of infectious disease.
+Not only can you produce valuable data for the scientists at UGA, but you can raise caterpillars and watch them transform into monarch butterflies too!
 We tried it and we know that it works, so we are excited to share it with you.

 This recipe from NC State has worked great for us.
 The best sourdough bread we have ever eaten!